B.A. in History

 B.A. in History Faculty

-The faculty members within Arch Dalrymple III Department of History at the University of Mississippi have been trained at world-class institutions around the world.
+The faculty members within the Arch Dalrymple III Department of History at the University of Mississippi have been trained at world-class institutions around the world.
 They have research and teaching strengths in the areas of American (with a special strength in Southern), European, African, East Asian, Middle Eastern, and Latin American history.

 A major in history for the B.A. degree consists of a minimum of 33 semester hours, which may include a maximum of three survey-level courses (100-level courses) and must include at least one advanced research course from Hst 494, 498, or 499.
 Of these 33 hours, students must take at least 6 hours in each of the department's three main focus areas: a) American history, b) European history, and c) histories of other regions.
 The Department of History website has the list of courses that meet these three areas.
 History majors should also take courses that reflect the chronological diversity of course offerings.